SysKitTeam/docs-point/installation-and-configuration/enable-permissions-review.md

 Only users assigned to the **SysKit Point Admin** role can access and configure Settings in SysKit Point.
 {% endhint %}

 Go to **Settings** &gt; **Governance** &gt; **Permissions Review** screen.

-The permission review is depending on two additional components that you need to set up:
+The permission review depends on two additional components that you need to set up:
 * **E-mail**, and
 * **SysKit Point Collaborators** role

 Initially, you may find the Permissions Review settings screen displaying the following warnings:

 ![Settings - Permissions Review screen](../.gitbook/assets/enable-automated-permissions-review_permissions-review-settings-screen%20%281%29.png)

 Clicking the tiles in the **Additional Actions Required** section redirects to the appropriate settings screen.

-## **E-mail Settings**
+## **Set Up E-Mail**

 As a part of the automated permissions review process, e-mails are sent to SysKit Point Admin and SysKit Point Collaborator users.
-For SysKit Point to be able to send e-mails, you need to configure the sending method. **Exchange Online** and **SMTP**\(Simple Mail Transfer Protocol\) options are available.
+For SysKit Point to be able to send e-mails, you need to configure the sending method. **Exchange Online** and **SMTP** \(Simple Mail Transfer Protocol\) options are available.

 {% hint style="warning" %}
-**Please Note!** E-mail address set up in this section will appear in the **Sent from** field of all e-mails sent from SysKit Point
+**Please Note!** E-mail address set up in this section will appear in the **Sent from** field of all e-mails sent from SysKit Point.
 {% endhint %}

 ### Exchange Online Settings